 Now that I’ve outlined the benefits of this marketing approach let me break down a step by step approach that will help you create your own Influencer Marketing approach:

 - Identify who your audience is.
-This first step is priority, because if you don’t know who you are marketing your product/service to, then you won’t know which Influencer to reach out to.
+This first step is a priority, because if you don’t know who you are marketing your product/service to, then you won’t know which Influencer to reach out to.

 - Identify your Influencer.
 Now that you know your audience, it’s time to find who they are listening to.
 There are a few ways you can do this: 1).
 Researching Google to see who is already purchasing your product/service, and following their buying process back to the Influencer, and 2).
 Doing SEO keyword searches to see who are the top websites/names of Influencers in your industry that come up in your search results.